zilliztech/zdoc/docs/tutorials/payment-billing/payment-billing.md

 <Admonition type="info" icon="📘" title="Notes">

-Credits and Advance Pay can be combined with either a credit card or a Marketplace subscription (AWS/GCP).
-However, it is not possible to set both a credit card and a Marketplace subscription simultaneously.
+<p>Credits and Advance Pay can be combined with either a credit card or a Marketplace subscription (AWS/GCP).
+However, it is not possible to set both a credit card and a Marketplace subscription simultaneously.</p>

 </Admonition>